SourceBox-LLC/OpenAthena/docs/guides/catalog_configuration.md

 # OpenAthena Catalog Configuration

 The catalog is a central component of OpenAthena that defines the tables and data sources available for querying.
-This guide explains how to configure and manage your OpenAthena catalog.
+This guide explains how to configure and manage your OpenAthena catalog for both local files and OpenS3 data sources.

 ## Catalog Basics